-- Public Participation- Provides various ways Statewide Planning conducts its public outreach and participation program particularly related to the following: Long Range Transportation Plan (LRTP): RI Moving Forward 2040, State Transportation Improvement Program (STIP), Unified Planning Work Program, and 2019 Public Participation Plan (PPP). - Translation Services Provides information on available translation services available through Statewide Planning. - Title VI & Civil Rights Provides Statewide Planning's Notice to Beneficiaries; Statutory Requirements Related to Executive Orders; information on Americans with Disabilities Act (ADA) access; and, Title VI rights, processes, and complaint procedures. - Supporting Legislation Provides key pieces of federal and state legislation that address specific requirements for conducting transportation planning in an open process. - PTD for the Visually Impaired Provides key documents in PTD format for the visually impaired. - In 2015, the Division of Statewide Planning website was found to be compliant with Section 508 of the Rehabilitation Act of 1973.
-(The website was reviewed by the Office of Rehabilitative Services on November 16, 2015).
+• Public Participation- Provides various ways the Division of Statewide Planning conducts its public outreach and participation program particularly related to the

+- following: Long Range Transportation Plan (LRTP), State Transportation Improvement Program (STIP), Unified Planning Work Program, and 2019 Public Participation Plan (PPP). - Title VI of the Civil Rights Act & Environmental Justice Discusses how the Division of Statewide Planning works to meet Title VI requirements.
+In addition, it provides the Division's: Title VI Plan/Report; Nondiscriminatory Assurances; Notice to Beneficiaries and complaint procedures. - Federal Protections Discusses key pieces of legislation and executive orders heavily influence how the Rhode Island Division of Statewide Planning conducts public engagement including public meetings, and the distribution of materials and communications. - Language Access & Translation Services Provides information on improving access to services for persons with limited English proficiency and the translation services available through Statewide Planning. - Documents Accessible for the Visually Impaired- Provides key documents in a plain text format for the visually impaired. - The Division of Statewide Planning website is compliant with Section 508 of the Rehabilitation Act of 1973 via webaccessibility.com.